camille-hdl/animatePaper.js/README.md

 ## Usage
 First, include [paper.js](http://paperjs.org/) in your page, then this library.
+You can also install it through bower with `bower install paper-animate --save`.

 ### Animate an Item